-This is sufficient to create the necessary signing keys, and generate DNSKEY, RRSIG, and NSEC records for the zone.
+This single line is sufficient to create the necessary signing keys, and generate DNSKEY, RRSIG, and NSEC records for the zone.
 BIND also takes care of any DNSSEC maintenance for this zone, including replacing signatures that are about to expire and managing Key Rollovers.

 Note: dnssec-policy needs write access to the zone.
-Please see dnssec-policy for more details about implications for zone storage.
+Please see dnssec-policy Block Definition and Usage for more details about implications for zone storage.